sueddeutsche/editron/README.md

 ## Configure Bundled Editors
 Each instance of an _editor_ supports a set of options, that can be added on a json-schema property, called _editron:ui_.
 For configuration options, of all _editors_ bundled with editron, refer to [docs/doc-editor-options](docs/doc-editor-options.mda)

 ## Custom Input Validation
 Validators are used to validate input-data for a JSON-Schema. e.g. a schema `{ type: "string", minLength: 1 }`, tests if the passed input is a string, another validator checks if the given `minLength`-rule passes.
 You can validate everything, even remote ressources, which are validated asynchronous.

-See how to add, write and setup validators in [docs/howto-add-custom-validator](./docs/howto-add-custom-validator).
+See how to write, add and setup validators in [docs/howto-add-custom-validator](./docs/howto-add-custom-validator).

 ## Custom Editor